 Each event is given an identifier (starting with EVENT) that uniquely identifies the event throughout Red Canary.

-Unlike other security products, Red Canary does not require you to define your own detection rules and indicators of compromise (IOC) to get extremely effective results.
+Unlike other security products, Red Canary does not require you to define your own detection rules and indicators of compromise (IOC) to get effective results.
 From day one, you get the benefits of years of Red Canary detection engineering.

 Do I need to investigate events?